How to Prepare for a Successful Rescue Pet Adoption: A Practical Guide

 What are common mistakes to avoid during rescue pet adoption?

-Avoid rushing the bonding process, ignoring signs of stress, neglecting veterinary visits, inconsistent training, and overwhelming your pet with multiple major changes at once.
+Avoid rushing bonding, ignoring stress signals, delaying veterinary exams, inconsistent training, and overwhelming your pet with too many changes during adjustment.

 When should I seek veterinary advice for my newly adopted rescue pet?